The Human Truth Foundation

 q=188.

-Regarding its responsibility towards the environment, Russia ranks 135th in the world.
-This rank is derived from 7 data sets.
-Russia does better than average in its environmental performance41 and in its forested percent change 1990-201542.
-But unfortunately Russia gets most other things wrong.
-It does worse than average when it comes to how quickly it ratified the 1993 Convention on Biological Diversity, the rate of rational beliefs on the environment in the population43 and in annual meat consumption per person44.
-And finally, it falls into the worst-performing 20 in its score on the Green Future Index45 (one of the worst in Asia) and in energy to GDP efficiency46 (amongst the worst in Asia).
+Russia ranks 135th in the world in terms of its responsibility towards the environment.
+This rank is calculated from 7 data sets.
+Russia does better than average in terms of its environmental performance41 and in its forested percent change 2000-202042.
+However Russia performs less well in most areas.
+It does worse than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity, the rate of rational beliefs on the environment in the population43 and in annual meat consumption per person44.
+And finally, it falls into the worst-performing 20 when it comes to its score on the Green Future Index45 (amongst the worst in Asia) and in energy to GDP efficiency46 (amongst the lowest in Asia).

 Higher is better